leehodges/CodeLabsApi/README.md

 1. Use template to create a new repo

 2. Open in your IDE
+3. Delete credentials.yml.enc
-3. run EDITOR="code --wait" bin/rails credentials:edit
+4. run EDITOR="code --wait" bin/rails credentials:edit
     * This will create a new master.key and new credentials.yml.enc

-4. Put in all environment variables below
+5. Put in all environment variables below
     * all are needed, use place holders for time being and edit as you go

-5. Edit this ReadME for your new project! to get rid of all this un needed information, you can keep the Existing project section if you like
+6. Edit this ReadME for your new project! to get rid of all this un needed information, you can keep the Existing project section if you like
 </div>

 <div id="existing">